top of page

 I think everyone should drive across the US at least once in their life.
 Whether you're moving to the other side of the country or just doing a roadtrip, it's a must.
-I've had the opportunity to drive across the country three times now, but just an FYI, the 3 times I've driven across the country were not for cool, relaxing roadtrip vacations.
+I've had the opportunity to drive across the country 6 times now, but just an FYI, most of the times I've driven across the country were not for cool, relaxing road trip vacations.
 Yes, I had time to have some fun, but I did have a job waiting for me on the other side, so I didn't have endless time to check everything out.
 Also, I was driving from/to California and Pennsylvania/West Virgina.
-So without further ado, here's the deats.
+So without further ado, here's the deets.

 No, I'm not sponsored by them.
-But this is a great damn app for any roadtrip.
-You cannot only find any point of interest that might tickle your fancy, but you can plot them all on a map and it'll tell you the miles, how much gas money you'll probably spend, and the total time.
-Trust me, download it.
+But these are great apps for any road trip.
+On Roadtripper, you cannot only find any point of interest that might tickle your fancy, but you can plot them all on a map and it'll tell you the miles, how much gas money you'll probably spend, and the total time. iOverlander has been a lifesaver as well, especially when I'm trying to save time and money.
+This app can tell you where the closest gas station/hotel/hostel/campsite/or even parking place to take a quick nap are.
+It includes reviews of these spots from real people.
+This app gave me the confidence to sleep in my car at a gas station for the first time.
+Trust me, download them.

 Tip #2: Check the weather & pick your route

-There are 3 main-ish routes you can take across the country.
+There are 4 main-ish routes you can take across the country.
 (There's way more than 3 ways to get across the country, I'm generalizing here.
 Go with it.)
-Thankfully for you, I've taken all 3.
+Thankfully for you, I've taken all of them.
 So which route should you take?
 Well, first off, check the weather.
 Are you traveling in winter?
-If you are and you don't want to drive through blizzards, don't go the north or middle route.
+If you are and you don't want to drive through blizzards, don't go the north or middle routes.
 Take a South route.
 See below for what the hell I'm talking about.

 But which route is the best?!?